dart-lang/site-www/src/_guides/libraries/library-tour.md

 : DOM and other APIs for browser-based apps.

 [dart:io](#dartio)
-: I/O for programs that run in the Dart VM, such as servers and command-line scripts.
+: I/O for programs that can use the Dart VM, including Flutter apps, servers, and command-line scripts.

 This page is just an overview;
 it covers only a few dart:* libraries